kfoxIsProgrammer/shopifyImageUploader/README.md

 1. Add dynamic image changing to prevent the user having to manually refresh.
 - Use MVC style or change front end with angular.

--This will solve the race condition between when images are uploaded and when they are viewable.
+- This will solve the race condition between when images are uploaded and when they are viewable.

 2. Find the best way to display images so they are not distorted